Topological recursion for generalised Kontsevich graphs and r-spin intersection numbers: Topological recursion for generalised Kontsevich graphs

 \subsection{Topological recursion}

-The spectral curve of our model has, for generic parameters, $r-1$ branchpoints $b_1,\dots,b_{r-1}$: $Q'(b_i)=0$.
-We label those branchpoints in such a way that $b_k$ is the point at which the $k^{\textup{th}}$ sheet meets the physical sheet, \emph{i.e.} $b_k=b_k^{(k)}$.
-To each branchpoint $b_k$ corresponds a recursion kernel: \bd[\emph{Recursion kernel}] The recursion kernel corresponding to the branchpoint $b_k$ is given by:
+The spectral curve of our model has, for generic parameters, $r-1$ ramification points $b_1,\dots,b_{r-1}$: $Q'(b_i)=0$.
+We label those ramification points in such a way that $b_k$ is the point at which the $k^{\textup{th}}$ sheet meets the physical sheet, \emph{i.e.} $b_k=b_k^{(k)}$.
+To each ramification point $b_k$ corresponds a recursion kernel: \bd[\emph{Recursion kernel}] The recursion kernel corresponding to the ramification point $b_k$ is given by:

 $\star$ \ed

 \bd[\emph{The differentials}] For $g\geq 0$, $n\geq 1$, we define the $n$-differential:

 $\star$ \ed